galacticnuclei/Image-Dating-Computer-Vision/README.md

 Logistic Regression

-A smaller neural network baseline implemented in PyTorch is also included for comparison.
+In addition, a smaller neural network baseline implemented in PyTorch is included for comparison.

-Cross Validation

-The training pipeline uses stratified five fold cross validation to improve evaluation reliability and reduce variance.
+Training uses stratified five fold cross validation to ensure balanced temporal distributions across folds and to produce more reliable evaluation metrics.

-# Evaluation Metrics
+# Evaluation

-The primary evaluation metrics are:

-Mean Absolute Error

-Classification accuracy within plus or minus five years
+Performance is evaluated primarily using Mean Absolute Error and classification accuracy within plus or minus five years.

 A prediction is considered correct if the predicted year lies within five years of the actual year.

-# RESULTS

-The best performing models achieve:
+This evaluation strategy reflects the practical difficulty of exact year prediction while still maintaining meaningful temporal precision.

-More than 60 percent accuracy within plus or minus five years
+The project currently achieves accuracy exceeding 60 percent within the plus or minus five year range, representing a strong improvement over many traditional approaches reported in prior literature.

-Competitive mean absolute error values across decades

-Strong improvements over earlier traditional approaches

-Among the evaluated methods, Logistic Regression using combined CLIP and numerical features performed particularly well.

-The project also demonstrated that traditional machine learning models can outperform a smaller neural network baseline when paired with strong semantic embeddings.
+Among the evaluated models, Logistic Regression trained on combined CLIP embeddings and numerical features performed particularly well.
+The experiments also demonstrate that traditional machine learning models can outperform a smaller neural network baseline when paired with strong semantic image representations.

-# TECHNOLOGIES USED
+# Technologies Used

 Python